cferdinandi/vanilla-js-toolkit/content/polyfills/stringIncludes.md

 noIndex: false
 ---

-Pushes support back to IE6.
+Pushes support back to at least IE6.

 ```js
 /**